thembino/thembino/README.md

 - 👋 Hi, I’m @themba
 - 👀 I’m interested in gaming,music,space and anything engineering...
-- 🌱 I’m currently learning python, C and javascript
+- 🌱 I’m currently learning python, C, C# and javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... thembangulube57@gmail.com/thembangulube57@outook.com